-Letters to the Editor are considered for publication (subject to editing and abridgment) provided they do not contain material that has been submitted or published elsewhere.
-They do not contain an abstract, and keywords, and there is no obligation to divide the text into sections.
-In all other respects, the directions for full papers should be followed.
-The text, not including references, tables, figures or legends must not exceed 1000 words.
-No more than 10 references and either one table or one figure are allowed.
+Letters to the Editor are considered for publication (subject to editing and abridgment), provided they do not contain material that has been submitted or published elsewhere.
+They do not contain an abstract or keywords, and the text need not be divided into sections.
+In all other respects, the directions for original articles should be followed.

-Please note that AJA considers three types of Letter to the Editor.
+AJA considers three types of Letters to the Editor.

-Original research that reports interesting findings but does not fulfill the criteria for full research papers (eg short experimental reports limited by sample size or duration, novel hypotheses or commentaries) may be submitted as a Letter to the Editor.
+Original research letters, in which reports of interesting preliminary or pilot study findings that do not fulfill the criteria for full research papers (e.g. short experimental reports limited by sample size or duration, novel hypotheses or commentaries) may be submitted.
 Experimental details are not required, but a general outline of experimental methods and results should be included.

-Unsolicited commentaries on papers published either in AJA or in other journals, unsolicited perspective and opinion on andrology care of unusual urgency, significance and interest, whose subjects may be useful and informative to the scientific community, can be submitted as a Letter to the Editor.
+Letters with Commentaries and Opinions, in which unsolicited opinions and commentaries on papers published in other journals, perspectives and opinions on Andrological care of unusual urgency, significance and interest, whose topics may be useful and informative to the scientific community, can be submitted.

 3.5 Manuscript File Formats